FusionAuth/fusionauth-example-node-centralized-sessions/README.md

-# FusionAuth Node.js SSO example
+# FusionAuth Node.js centralized sessions example

-This project is two simple example Node.js applications that illustrates how you can easily implement session using refresh tokens to give you fine grained revocation using FusionAuth.
+This project is two example Node.js applications that illustrates how you can easily implement sessions using refresh tokens to give you fine grained revocation using FusionAuth.

 ## Prerequisites